Skip to main content

 Add a feature flag named my-first-feature-flag in the Prefab UI.
 Add boolean variants of true and false.
 Set the inactive variant to false, make the flag active and add a rule of type ALWAYS_TRUE with the variant to serve as true.
 Remember to sync your change to the API.

-Run the code above again and you should see:
+Run the code above and you should see:

 my-first-int-config 50